miyagawa/cpanminus/README.md

 I tested installing Moose, Catalyst, Jifty and Plack using cpanminus and the installation was all successful.

+There are some distributions that fail, because of edge cases (META.yml formats, circular dependencies etc.) while CPAN and CPANPLUS can install them correctly.

+## Quick Install?

+Oh, you mean `env PERL_MM_USE_DEFAULT=1 cpanm --notest Module`

+Don't do that.
+It's too useful.

 ## So you're ignoring the CPAN toolchain ecosystem with this?

 No, that's not my intention.
 As a developer with 190 modules on CPAN,